Zongsoft/Zongsoft.Tools.Deployer/README.md

 - If a property named `ApplicationName` is defined in `appsettings.json`, you can use `application` as a variable alias for that property.
 - The variable named `Framework` represents the .NET *TargetFramework* identity, which is defined in https://learn.microsoft.com/en-us/dotnet/standard/frameworks

+NuGet-related parameters can be specified via command options or environment variables:
+- `NuGet_Server` indicates the NuGet server information, the default value is: `https://api.nuget.org/v3/index.json`.
+- `NuGet_Packages` indicates the directory of NuGet packages, the default value is: `%USERPROFILE%/.nuget/packages`.

 ### filtering

 The part enclosed by `<` and `>` at the end of the entry is the filter condition, and entries that do not meet the filter criteria will be ignored.